-These are not just influential individuals with expertise in diverse areas, but ones who have helped shaped our understanding through their insightful and galvanizing teachings, events, books, and multiple resources.
-Highlighting their works and contributions would be a grasp at what we should know about these lionized leaders, do feel free to check them out at the various links below each one.
+These are not just influential individuals with expertise in diverse areas, but ones who have helped shape our understanding through their insightful and galvanizing teachings, events, books, and multiple resources.
+Highlighting their works and contributions would be a grasp at what we should know about these lionized leaders, feel free to check them out at the various links below.

 Please note: all the modern spiritual teachers listed below are not ordered in any sort of hierarchy of importance as this is obviously not doable.